 2. Glasgow Caledonian University (GCU): Located in Glasgow, just a short distance from Stirling, GCU is one of Scotland's largest universities, with a student population of nearly 23,000.
 It offers a wide range of programs in areas such as business, engineering, health, and social sciences.

 3. Royal Conservatoire of Scotland (RCS): With a student population of around 1,240 in higher education, it offers world-class training for aspiring performers.
-RCS provides undergraduate, postgraduate, and doctoral programs in areas such as classical music, acting, and ballet, making it a top choice for students pursuing creative arts careers.
+RCS provides undergraduate, postgraduate, & doctoral programs in areas such as classical music, acting, and ballet, making it a top choice for students pursuing creative arts careers.